 Rideshare companies like Lyft, Uber, and others have recently been making headlines for a rise in driver-on-passenger assaults.
 As more victims come forward, companies are adding more safety features to their apps in an attempt to provide more security for passengers.
 These companies should also be mandating awareness training, improving their background checks, and more thoroughly investigating incident reports.

-At McGowan, Hood & Felder, LLC, our Anderson lawyers work with the authorities and experts, using our skills and resources to document exactly what happened.
+At McGowan, Hood, Felder & Phillips, LLC, our Anderson lawyers work with the authorities and experts, using our skills and resources to document exactly what happened.
 Our job is to ensure your attacker is held accountable for their actions and that they’re never permitted to drive passengers again.

 Remember, if you’re the victim of an assault, you have legal rights.
 You may file charges against the driver, and you may also be able to make an injury or negligence claim against the rideshare company.
 Even though the driver doesn’t work directly for the company, Uber and Lyft still have a responsibility to protect you from dangerous individuals.